MaxPower9090/micro_drip_2018/README.txt

   quick@dirty way to create a yyyymmdd.txt file in the right directory

 temp_write.py
-  makes a temperature measure with the DTH11 sensor (DTH Files have to be imported to the same folder) then the value is writen to the file yyyymmdd.txt to the end of the file
+  measures the temperature with the DHT11 sensor (Adafruit_Python_DHT Files have to be imported to the same folder) and writes the value into the file yyyymmdd.txt to the end of the file

 drip_time.py
-  is a module that makes an average temperature of the measured temperature values stored in the yyyymmdd.txt and returns a time in second back
+  is a module that calcualtes the average temperature of the measured values stored in the yyyymmdd.txt and returns a time in seconds back
   --> logic should be modified to your needs

 zeitschalter.py